MaroB05/bentest/README.md

 # Bentest

-**`Bentest`** is a Performance Monitoring Tool (Linux only, currently) written in C for measuring runtime statistics of a given program.
+`Bentest` is a **Performance Monitoring Tool** written in C. It measures runtime statistics of a given program.
-It repeatedly executes the specified program, collects metrics like execution time and CPU usage, and outputs performance summaries.
+It repeatedly executes the specified program, collects metrics like execution time, CPU usage, and voluntary context switches, and outputs performance summaries to help identify potential inefficiencies.
-Think of it as linux's `time` but tests multiple times.

 ## Features